The choice is yours

 At the end of one the group sessions I ended with a ritual called “Today I learned…Tomorrow I hope…”.
 We pass a rose and take a pedal or put the paper hands we have decorated on a poster board together.
 One of the most common things I hear is “Today I learned that I am not alone” or “Today I learned that I can feel better” or “Today I learned this was not my fault”.
 I also hear “Tomorrow I hope I can continue to heal” or “Tomorrow I hope I can help others” among many other comments.
 I learn something every time I lead a Kate’s Club group.
 Here are some of the things I have learned: the courage of parents and children to move forward in the face of devastating loss, the incredible love family members have for one another, and the love, support, and comfort, that relative strangers can offer one another.
 Tomorrow I hope that those grieving alone will reach out for help, that those further down the road will reach back to help someone, and most of all that Kate’s Club will continue to be the healing community that people need.
 I wish you peace in the new year.

-For more information about programs, including these 4-week long quarterly support groups, contact Lane Pease at [email protected] or call 404-347-7619.
+For more information about programs, including these 4-week-long quarterly support groups, contact Lane Pease by calling 404-347-7619.

 Related Posts